hubmapconsortium/ingest-validation-tools/README-validate_submission.py.md

 Typical usecases:

-  --type_metadata + --globus_url: Validate one or more
-  local metadata.tsv files against a submission directory already on Globus.
+  --metadata + --globus_url: Validate one or more local metadata.tsv files against a submission directory already on Globus.

-  --globus_url: Validate a submission directory on Globus, with <type>-metadata.tsv files in place.
+  --globus_url: Validate a submission directory on Globus, with metadata.tsv files in place.

   --local_directory: Used in development against test fixtures, and in the ingest-pipeline, where Globus is the local filesystem.